Back to Flooring Products

 If you want to make the most out of your wooden floor, you would do well to go with solid hardwood instead of engineered.
 Why?
 Because the structure of engineered floors does not allow them to be refinished as often which makes their lifespan shorter.

-There are many factors that could affect your flooring in a bad way.
+Many factors could affect your flooring in a bad way.
 For example the pets - they don’t mix well with the hardwood.
 Large pets, especially dogs, can easily scratch the finish.
 However, there is a way around it.
 Instead of going for a perfectly smooth surface, pet owners purchase floors that already are artificially distressed.
-Known also as “hand scraped”, their surface already is worn and pet nails simply won’t make much of visual impression.
+Known also as “hand-scraped”, their surface already is worn and pet nails simply won’t make much of visual impression.
 Win-win situation?

 As previously mentioned, wood doesn’t require that much cleaning compared to carpets but the regular sweeping and vacuuming certainly won’t hurt.
 You can use rugs in particularly busy parts of the living room to hold the dirt and prevent scratching.

-A threat for the good condition of the real wood are the shoes.
+A threat to the good condition of the real wood is the shoes.
 High heels are the bane of wooden floors.
 If you have guests wearing those, you may ask them politely to leave them in the corridor and offer something more appropriate.
 Nothing to be ashamed of.
 Your home, your rules.

-Sunlight - prolonged exposure to sunlight may affect the floor in a negative way.
-Use curtains or even better – make sure you have finish with a UV protection.
+Sunlight - prolonged exposure to sunlight may negatively affect the floor.
+Use curtains or even better – make sure you have finished with a UV protection.

 The hardwood floors are not perfect.
 However, it offers unique benefits for which there is no substitute.
 If you want to strike a balance between practical to use and enjoyable to have – this is what you’ve been looking for!